-From the Main menu, click LB on Strings=> Create=> Super Alignment =>Super Alignment.
+From the Main menu, click LB on Strings=> Create=> Super Alignments => Super Alignment.
 The Create Super Alignment panel will appear

-Click on the General tab
+Click on the General branch

-The General tab deals with the basic features of the alignment appearance.
+The General branch deals with the basic features of the alignment appearance.
 The super alignment is given a name and model along with other standard features such as colour, linestyle and weight.